motchy869/CompleteWork_of_FPGA_Xilinx_2nd_edition/README.md

 Notable features:

+* Utilize SystemVerilog modern syntaxes.
-* hazard elimination for `RST` signal using double FF
+* some hazard elimination for `RST` signal using double FF
 * Specify necessary false-paths in XDC file.
-* Resolved some warnings.
+* Resolved some timing warnings.